Scholarships and Awards

 The Sir Henry Royce Foundation Award is made annually to the University’s technology student who has made the greatest contribution to faculty life during their undergraduate education.
 Made by Sir Henry Royce’s Memorial Foundation – established in 1977 for the advancement of engineering – the award recognises young engineers whose student life is testimony to Sir Henry's own philosophy; pursuit of excellence.

-In 2008-09, the award was given to Sound Engineering and Production graduate, Simon Howes.
+A former recipient of the award was Sound Engineering and Production graduate, Simon Howes.

-Simon became course Student Academic Representative while studying for the new BSc Honours course in Sound Engineering and Production.
-Throughout his four-year student career, Simon represented his course and colleagues at Boards of Studies and Faculty Board meetings.
+Simon became course Student Academic Representative while studying and represented his course and colleagues at Boards of Studies and Faculty Board meetings.

 His course director, Dr. Andrew Bourbon, says: “Simon played a significant role in communicating with the course team.
 This helped develop the degree into its current form.
 He was also involved in organising and running events at the campus, which gave his fellow Sound Engineering students opportunities to hone their skills.”

 Simon added: “Academically, I enjoyed the practical side of the degree, especially live sound production, and I also enjoyed the theoretical side.
 I found the academic work hard; however, I had such passion for the subject that I succeeded and finished with a 2:1!